ForgeFinx/ForgeFIX/README.md

  * In-message encryption -- The FIX protocol allows for message bodies to be encrypted.
 In practice this is rarely used.
 Much more common is channel encryption (like a VPN), private network links, or both.
  * Message body validation -- A buy side firm is typically sending orders to a counterparty and receiving back 'execution reports'.
 A badly formed order message is rejected by the counterparty and garners a Reject (3) or ExecutionReport (8), indicating the error.
 Assuming an order is well-formed, a broker may respond with an ExecutionReport that is 'malformed' according to the agreed-upon variant of the FIX protocol.
 Nothing good comes from rejecting this ExecutionReport.
 A buy side firm should do its best to process the execution report, and address the validation issue out-of-band with the counterparty.
- *Automatic reconnection -- One feature of a FIX session is that it can survive multiple tcp disconnections, expected or unexpected.
-With automatic reconnection, YYY would be able to handle a TCP disconnection gracefully, without intervention from the client code.
-However, a TCP disconnection is currently returned as an error in YYY, and would have to manually reconnect to the FIX session.
+ * Automatic reconnection -- One feature of a FIX session is that it can survive multiple tcp disconnections, expected or unexpected.
+With automatic reconnection, ForgeFIX would be able to handle a TCP disconnection gracefully, without intervention from the client code.
+However, a TCP disconnection is currently returned as an error in ForgeFIX, and would have to manually reconnect to the FIX session.